kmnthecoder/waveNES/README.md

 # Building
 To build, you will need the olcPixelGameEngine.h from OneLoneCoder on GitHub.

 The makefile I used is included in the repository.
-I compiled with MinGW-w64.
+I compiled with MinGW-w64 on Windows 10.

 # Lessons learned / Final thoughts
 This project was undertaken as a next step in emulation programming, after finishing a CHIP-8 emulator.
 The jump up from CHIP-8 emulator to an NES emulator was quite a challenging one.